 - Blood Diamond partially subverts this by having an African among its main characters, but most of the perspective is provided by a Western journalist.

 - Reds.
-The Russian Revolution as experienced by journalist John Reed (based on his novel 10 Days That Shook The World).
+The Russian Revolution as experienced by journalist John Reed (based on his book 10 Days That Shook The World).

 - Averted, strangely enough in the Alfred Hitchcock film Foreign Correspondent, where the editor states from the off-set that he does not want another foreign correspondent in Europe.
 He sends a crime reporter instead, who still gets embroiled in the start-up to World War II.

 - Raymond Burr as reporter Steve Martin in the US cuts of the original Godzilla and Godzilla 1985.